ooples/pine_script_docs/source/language/Loops.rst

             upBars := upBars + 1
     plot(upBars)

-The efficient way to write this in Pine (for the programmer, to achieve the fastest-loading charts, and to share our common resources most equitably), is to use the `math.sum() <https://www.tradingview.com/pine-script-reference/v5/#fun_math{dot}sum>`__ built-in function to accomplish the task::
+The efficient way to write this in Pine (for the programmer bacause it saves time, to achieve the fastest-loading charts, and to share our common resources most equitably), is to use the `math.sum() <https://www.tradingview.com/pine-script-reference/v5/#fun_math{dot}sum>`__ built-in function to accomplish the task::